fox-it/dissect-docs/docs/source/tools/acquire.rst

 *new in Acquire 3.11*

-Use ``--volatile-profile`` to obtain artifacts that are not persistent on disk but are located in RAM.
+Use ``--volatile-profile`` to obtain artefacts that are not persistent on disk but are located in RAM.
 Volatile Windows artifacts are stored in de ``$metadata$`` folder in the resulting archive.
 Windows volatile artifacts are acquired through the use of internal Windows commands and the Python ``ctypes`` interface.
 For Linux systems, ``proc`` and ``sys`` are acquired and stored under ``/proc/1/...`` or ``/sys/fs/...`` respectively.